-Holding Privilege is an educational game that designers and design students can use as a tool to talk about and reflect on their own relationships to power, identity and privilege.
+Holding Privilege is an educational game and participatory installation project for design students & designers to use as a tool to talk about and reflect on their own relationships to power, identity and privilege.
 The game offers an opportunity for players to address this gap within the design field and in higher education.
 Holding Privilege is intended be used in a learning space such as a classroom or workshop and guided by a facilitator or educator.

 DESIGN RESEARCH, VISUAL & UX DESIGN